-They hold a BFA in Photography and Imaging from New York University and are an alum of the Skowhegan School of Painting and Sculpture.
-Currently, they are a MFA candidate at University of California, Los Angeles.
+They hold a MFA from University of California, Los Angeles; BFA in Photography and Imaging from New York University, and are an alum of the Skowhegan School of Painting and Sculpture.
+Additionally, they are a regional proxy for Black Lunch Table and they obsess about artist residencies at asmall.place.
+If you are Black, feel free to reach out for the password to access a small place.